Max White (politician)

-Max White is a politician in the province of New Brunswick, Canada He was elected to the Legislative Assembly of New Brunswick in 1991 and defeated for re-election by Joan Kingston in 1995 for the re-distributed district of New Maryland.
+Max White (born Stephen Maxwell White) was a politician in the province of New Brunswick, Canada.
+He was elected to the Legislative Assembly of New Brunswick in 1991 and defeated for re-election by Joan Kingston in 1995 for the re-distributed district of New Maryland.

 Career

 He represented the electoral district of Sunbury as part of the Confederation of Regions party.